 Take a trip from Athens to Agistri or Aegina, where clear waters and relaxed island life offer a perfect escape.

-Looking for a great space to work and stay in Athens?
-Explore top-reviewed accommodation with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone who’s making work happen from anywhere in the world.
+Explore top-reviewed accommodation for remote work in Athens with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone making work happen from anywhere in the world.

 Selecting this option will open up an interactive map with a search bar and filters.
 Happy searching!